arnavb/langdev-rs/pc/README.md

 Notes/Code exploring writing a useful set of parser combinators in Rust.

+## TODO:
+- [ ] Improve error messages
+- [ ] (maybe) Instead of using bare callbacks, switch to a trait based system, which should also allow easier composition of the combinators.

 ## Resources used:

 - [F# for Fun and Profit series on Parser